 - High Availability (HA) stands for Active-Active where clients can connect to more than one node.
 It helps in Scalability (can serve more clients and better response time) and avoid a single point of Failover.

 - RAC stands for Real Application Cluster that provides HA for Database Tier (as shown in the bottom layer of the picture below).
-For Application Tier, you configure multiple app/web servers (as shown in top layer of picture below)
+For Application Tier, you configure multiple app/web servers (as shown in the top layer of the picture below)

 If you don’t have the time to look at the entire 60 mins video, but still want to know about HA: Active-Active, you can start from 17 min 25 sec.